-The series itself is Goosebumps if the stories were darker, more twisted, and a little less Narmy (though "Le Poof de Fromage" played out like something R.L.
+The series itself is Goosebumps if the stories were darker and a little less Narmy (though "Le Poof de Fromage" played out like something R.L.
 Stine would have written in his Goosebumps and Ghosts of Fear Street daysnote which he did in the form of the Ghost of Fear Street book, "Body Switchers from Outer Space").

-"Terrible Love" is what happens when you mix a toned-down version of Fatal Attraction with Be Careful What You Wish For from the original Goosebumps book series, a Fear Street story about unrequited love driving someone into insanity, write it for the preteen crowd, and add a sarcastic, middle-aged man as Cupid).
+"Terrible Love" is what happens when you mix a toned-down version of Fatal Attraction with Be Careful What You Wish For from the original Goosebumps book series, a Fear Street story about unrequited love driving someone into insanity, and add a sarcastic, middle-aged man as Cupid).

 School Club Front: The episode "Alien Candy" features the alien club, which is for actual aliens planning to take over the school instead of sci-fi fans, as the club advertised.

-Something Completely Different: The Most Evil Sorcerer, in which the entire plot except for the last scene of the evil sorceress waking up in the modern day after a jogger thinks she needs medical attention takes place in medieval Europe and is more like a Dark Fantasy than a horror story.
+Something Completely Different: The Most Evil Sorcerer, in which the entire plot (except for the last scene of the evil sorceress waking up in the modern day after a jogger thinks she needs medical attention) takes place in medieval Europe and is more like a Dark Fantasy than a horror story.

-"Le Poof de Fromage," "Best Friends Forever," "Bad Egg," "Terrible Love," "Uncle Howee," and "Near Mint Condition" are more comedy-horror than straight horror, with "Terrible Love" playing out more like a supernatural, romanticBlack Comedy (if such a genre exists beyond that example), "Best Friends Forever" parodying the sitcom story of "Kid keeps a pet in the house under wraps from his parents, who just forbid him to bring in a pet," "Le Poof de Fromage" being so ridiculous in his premise that it's just best to see it as a parody on all of R.L.
+"Le Poof de Fromage," "Best Friends Forever," "Bad Egg," "Terrible Love," "Uncle Howee," and "Near Mint Condition" are more comedy-horror than straight horrornote with "Terrible Love" playing out more like a supernatural, romanticBlack Comedy, "Best Friends Forever" and "Bad Egg" parodying the sitcom story of "Kid keeps a pet in the house under wraps from his parents, who just forbid him to bring in a pet," "Le Poof de Fromage" being so ridiculous in his premise that it's just best to see it as a parody on all of R.L.
 Stine's alien horror stories because it just doesn't work as straight horror, "Uncle Howee," like "Terrible Love," is more of a Black Comedy with scary elements and social commentary about how television is too often used as a babysitter and what happens when the electronic babysitter (Uncle Howee and his show) replaces the flesh-and-blood one (Jared), and "Near Mint Condition is more of a huge satire against obsessive toy collectors, 1980s nostalgia, and online auction addicts.

 "Headshot": It's The Picture of Dorian Gray set in the world of teen modeling.
 Much like "Terrible Love," the fears are more based in reality (in "Headshot"'s case, it's the promises of fame and glamor bringing out a person's worst qualities, how the famous often have to sacrifice what really matters to them in order to succeed only to lose everything when their star fades, and how evil lives in all mankind and only comes out if a person chooses to surround themselves with evil influences).